emscripten-core/emscripten/site/source/docs/getting_started/Tutorial.rst

 You can now open ``hello.html`` in a web browser.

-.. note:: Unfortunately several browsers (including *Chrome*, *Safari*, and *Internet Explorer*) do not support ``file://`` :term:`XHR` requests, and can't load extra files needed by the HTML (like a ``.wasm`` file, or packaged file data as mentioned lower down).
-For these browsers you'll need to serve the files using a :ref:`local webserver <faq-local-webserver>` and then open ``http://localhost:8000/hello.html``).
+.. note:: Unfortunately, several browsers (including *Chrome*, *Safari*, and *Internet Explorer*) do not support ``file://`` :term:`XHR` requests, and can't load extra files needed by the HTML (like a ``.wasm`` file, or packaged file data as mentioned lower down).
+For these browsers, you'll need to serve the files using a :ref:`local webserver <faq-local-webserver>` and then open ``http://localhost:8000/hello.html``).